 - 1. To study the random decay and determine the decay constant using the statistical board. - 2.
 Using compound pendulum study the variation of time period with amplitude in large angle oscillations. - 3.
 To Study damping using Compound pendulum study the damping. - 4.
 To study the excitation of normal modes and measure frequency splitting using two coupled oscillator. - 5.
 To study the frequency of energy transfer as a function of coupling strength using coupled oscillators. - 6. (a) To study the viscous fluid damping of a compound pendulum and - (b) Determing damping coefficient and Q of the oscillator. - 7.
-To study the electromagnetic damping of a compound pendulum and to find the variation of damping coefficient with the assistance of the conducting lamina. - 8.
-To find J by Callender and Barne's Method. - 9.
-To determine Youngs modulus by bending of beam. - 10.
-To determine Y. $\sigma$ and $\eta$ Searle's method. - 11.
-To measure Curie temperature of Monel alloy. - 12.
-To determine modulus of rigidity of a wire using Maxwell's needle. - 13.
+To find J by Callender and Barne's Method. - 8.
+To determine Youngs modulus by bending of beam. - 9.
+To determine Y. σ and η Searle's method. - 10.
+To measure Curie temperature of Monel alloy. - 11.
+To determine modulus of rigidity of a wire using Maxwell's needle. - 12.
 Study of normal modes of a Coupled pendulum system.
-Study of oscillations in mixed modes and find the period of energy exchange between the two oscillators.

-- 14. To study Variation of surface tension with temperature using Jaegger's method. - 15.
+Study of oscillations in mixed modes and find the period of energy exchange between the two oscillators. - 13.
+To study Variation of surface tension with temperature using Jaegger's method. - 14.
 Any experiment according to theory paper.

 Course Course Title Course Credit C.I.A.
 Theory Total

 Code Category Total

-BSE 203 Mathematics-I 20
+BSE 203 Mathematics-I tics-II 20

-Mathematics-II OT: 1.5 20 100
+Mathematics-II 15 20 100

 Mathematics-III CE 4 15 20 100

 Mathematics Practical 25

 Practical